11 BEST Database Management Software (2025)

 Best for its security and reliability

 The systematic use of AI-based solutions and machine learning guarantees that many of the routine functions get automated, alleviating the troubles of database administrators.
-This allows them greater freedom to focus on high-value tasks that require human intervention.
+According to my research, this allows you greater freedom to focus on high-value tasks that require human intervention.

 Oracle Database